So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 So you finally giving it the time and attention it deserves is FANTASTIC..

-It’s long, but filled with tips and tricks that I hope you can find useful and use them on your own site.
+It’s long, but filled with tips and tricks that I hope you find useful for your own site.

-You don’t have to be a designer to build a site that makes you look professional and keeps you afloat until it’s time to outsource.
+You don’t have to be a designer to build a site that makes you look professional and keeps you afloat until it’s time to hire a designer.

 Let’s get into it.